spring-guides/gs-securing-web/README.md

-# Getting Started: Creating a Login Page
+# Getting Started: Securing a Web Application

-What You'll Build
+What you'll build
 -----------------

-This guide walks you through creating a simple web application that has resources that are protected with Spring Security and require login through a login form.
+This guide walks you through creating a simple web application with resources that are protected by Spring Security.
+The application requires the user to log in through a login form.

-What You'll Need
+What you'll need
 ----------------

 - About 15 minutes
-- A favorite text editor or IDE
  - A favorite text editor or IDE
  - [JDK 6][jdk] or later
  - [Maven 3.0][mvn] or later